palaa159/Docs/OpenBCI Software/05-OpenBCI_Python.md

 This library includes the main "open_bci_v3" class definition that instantiates an OpenBCI Board object.
 This object will initialize communication with the board and get the environment ready for data streaming.
 This library is designed to work with iOS and Linux distributions.
 To use a Windows OS, change the "__init__" function in open_bci_v3.py to establish a serial connection in Windows.

-For additional details on connecting your board, see our [Getting Started Guide](http://docs.openbci.com/tutorials/01-GettingStarted)
+For additional details on connecting your OpenBCI board to your computer, see our [Getting Started Guide](http://docs.openbci.com/tutorials/01-GettingStarted)

 ## Installation help